This article will help you:

 - Requiring a co-signer on a lease

-- Requiring a deposit that would not be required for another applicant
+- Requiring a deposit that would not be required for another candidate

-- Requiring a larger deposit than might be required for another applicant
+- Requiring a larger deposit than might be required for another candidate

-- Raising the rent to a higher amount than for another applicant
+- Raising the rent to a higher amount than for another candidate

-If you do any of these things (or take another unfavorable action not listed here), you’re required to provide notice to the applicant or tenant, including:
+If you do any of these things (or take another unfavorable action not listed here), you’re required to provide notice to the candidate or tenant, including:

 - The name, address, and phone number of the consumer reporting company (like Checkr) that supplied the report.
 If you’re doing tenant screening through a third-party service or online renter platform, they will link to our contact information.